Sonos, Inc.

 Scan Results

 Daily timeframeSonos, Inc., together with its subsidiaries, designs, develops, manufactures, and sells audio products and services in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
-The $1.96B market capitalization puts SONO squarely in small-cap range for its industry.
+Valued at $1.80B, SONO is a small-cap name in its sector.
 The company offers wireless, portable, plug-in, and home theater speakers; and headphones, soundbars, components, and accessories.

 Market Cap